foldables-io/skunk-tables/README.md

   Yet, the paramount goal of Skunk Tables is to make it possible to write the most common statements in a most concise and correct way.
 * Scala 3.
 Skunk Tables is macro-heavy and uses a lot of shiny new Scala 3 features hence will never be available for Scala 2

-## Note about stablity and Roadmap

-`skunk-tables` is at its 0.0.x stage.
-The API will change a lot and everyone is welcome to explore what we can do here.

-Next steps:

-* Joins
-* Updates
-* Table creation
-* Better complie-time error messages (God bless you if you make a typo on 1+ `Table`s now)

 ## Limitations

 ### Scala 3